zakhaev26/Manage-My-Fest-/README.md

 * Nabajyoti Kumar Naik
 * Soubhik Kumar Gon

-If you find any valuable suggestions/errors,Please raise create an issue and notify us!
+If you find any valuable suggestions/errors,Please raise create issue and notify us!